Abby Steiner

 Abby Kathryn Steiner (born November 24, 1999) is an American track and field sprinter.
 She is the U.S. indoor record holder in the 200 m and 300 m, and the NCAA record holder in the 200 m.
 Steiner holds personal bests of 10.90 seconds over 100 m and 21.77 seconds over 200 m.

 Early life and development

 Steiner grew up in the Columbus suburb of Dublin, Ohio, concentrating mainly on soccer, only starting to run track in the eighth grade.
 She starred in both sports at Dublin Coffman High School.
-Though sidelined for most of a year by a torn ACL, she was an all-state soccer player while setting four state high school records and winning 16 state individual championships in track.
+Though sidelined for most of a year by a torn ACL, she was an all-state soccer player while setting four state high school records and winning 14 individual and 2 relay state championships in track.
 Steiner was a dual-sport scholarship athlete at the University of Kentucky (UK), starting her college career in 2018 as both a soccer player and track athlete.